numericalEFT/FeynmanDiagram.jl/README.md

 ## Parquet Algorithm

 The ExpressionTree.Parquet model uses parquet equations to generate high-order Feynman diagrams.
-In this representation, a 4-point one-particle-irreducible (1PI) diagram of loop order $N$ is a product of a left and a right 4-point 1PI subdiagrams (loop order $M$ and loop order $N-M$ where $M=0, 1, ..., N$).
+In this representation, a 4-point one-particle-irreducible (1PI) diagram of loop order N is a product of a left and a right 4-point 1PI subdiagrams (loop order M and loop order N-M where M=0, 1, ..., N).
 Note that there are three ways to glue the left and right subdiagrams: the particle-hole channel (Parquet.T), the particle-hole exchange channel (Parquet.U) and the particle-particle channel (Parquet.S).
 Each of them could have a counter-term (Parquet.TC, Parquet.UC and Parquet.SC).

 ```julia
 using AbstractTrees, StaticArrays, ExpressionTree